xavdid/advent-of-code/blog/src/content/writeups/2025/3/index.md

 It's the same basic approach, with a couple of key differences:

-- as mentioned, we're only dealing with `list[int]`.
+- we're only dealing with `list[int]`.
 The conversion from string goes elsewhere
 - we're returning a `list[int]` that gets built up as we recurse
 - the length we recurse shrinks until it hits `1` (our **base case**)
 - the index we stop at has changed: it's now calculated based on length.
 For a 2-digit number, we used `-1`.
 So for an `N` digit number, we stop at `-(N-1)`